nandorojo/solito/docs/docs/app-directory/overview.md

 ### `solito/image`

-`SolitoImage` is now marked with `use client`, making them compatible with RSC and the App Router.
+`SolitoImage` is now marked with `use client`, making it compatible with RSC and the App Router.

 [See the docs for Image.](/usage/image)